ryantd42/NY-Legislative-Git/2023/S6322A-2023/bill.md

   April 13, 2023
   ___________

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by Sens.
+JACKSON, CHU -- read twice and ordered printed, and when printed to be committed to the Committee  on  Civil  Service  and Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the retirement and social security law, in  relation  to retirement  benefits  for  general members in the uniformed correction force of the New York city department of correction

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: